-Though the root of the current opioid drug crisis is linked with over prescription of painkillers, it is the heroin laced with fentanyl that is the most deadly in many States.
-Patients can find illegal heroin to be cheaper than paying their co-pay for prescription medication and easier to obtain than a legal prescription.
+Though the root of the current opioid crisis is linked with over prescription of painkillers, it is the heroin laced with fentanyl that is the most deadly in many states.
+Patients can find illegal heroin to be cheaper than paying their copay for prescription medication and easier to obtain than a legal prescription.

 The age of overdose deaths is trending downward and now reaching its first peak in individuals who are in their 20s – this is a significant change from what we were seeing in the year 2000.

-These are a few suggestions on what we can do to address this growing overdose crisis:
+These are a few suggestions on what we can do to address this growing drug addiction crisis:

 - Educate young people at home, in school, in the community about making safe decisions, refusing to succumb to peer pressure and asking a trusted adult any questions that they have about drugs.

 The classic dilemma of “should I or shouldn’t I” is explored here by Maxx Bauman.
 Maxx has worked in the field of Special Education in the area of Behavior Management and is currently a Professional Writer specializing in LGBTQ publications.
 Because both of Maxx’s parents are licensed therapists, Maxx faced much less self-stigma when considering getting counseling.